 The Christian life is a life of faith, but that isn't mystical.
 It's a result of who we know and what we know to be true.
 Not a life of ecstasy, not a life of mystery, fantasy, lived in the clouds in outer space, never touching reality, not at all.
-The doctrine, the precepts, the principles, the promises of Scripture are the windows through which we look out of our world house and see God and see Christ.
-And so that's the pastor's prayer...a growing faith, perfecting faith.
+The doctrine, the precepts, the principles, the promises of Scripture, are the windows through which we look out of our world house to see God and see Christ.
+And so that's the pastor's prayer, a growing faith, perfecting faith.

-You know the principle that says, "God will never leave me or forsake me."
+You know the principle that says that "God will never leave me or forsake me."
 Right?
 I believe that principle.
 So in the midst of everything I have confidence in my God.
-You know the principle that God is sovereign, He works everything according to His holy purpose, all things work together for good to them that love God, are called according to His purpose.
-I trust in His sovereignty, no matter what happens, because I believe that, my faith encompasses that truth and I have a great faith at that point.
+You know the principle that God is sovereign.
+He works everything according to His holy purpose.
+All things work together for good to them that love God, are called according to His purpose.
+I trust in His sovereignty, no matter what happens, because I believe that, my faith encompasses that truth, and I have a great faith at that point.
 I know full well that God has called me to obedience.
 I believe in His standards.
 I respond to His standards by believing in them and doing them.
 That's evidence of my enlarged faith.

-And as I said, when I go through trials, I know the Scripture promises me joy in that, perfection through that, God's glory because of it and so I accept the trial and faith embraces that.
-That's the whole point.
+And as I said, when I go through trials, I know the Scripture promises me joy in that, perfection through that, God's glory because of it, and so I accept the trial and faith embraces that.
+That's...that’s the whole point.

-So the pastoral prayer is for a perfected faith, a foundation of all Christian living.
+So the pastoral prayer is for a perfected faith, the foundation of all Christian living.
 Now the next question that comes to my mind, obviously, is did God grant this prayer?
 Did He answer it?
 Did He answer this?
-Well, look at the second epistle of Thessalonians.
+Well, look at the second epistle to the Thessalonians.
 A few months later Paul wrote them again and look at verse 3 of chapter 1.
-"We ought always to give thanks to God for you, brethren, as it is only fitting because your faith is...what?...greatly enlarged."
+"We ought always to give thanks to God for you, brethren, as is only fitting because your faith is (what?) greatly enlarged."
 And you can go back now to our text.

 Hey, it happened.
 Somebody must have gotten to them and Paul didn't yet.
 Five years later God answered his prayer, approximately.
 He visited Macedonia and it's very likely that at the time he visited Thessalonica.
 That's indicated to us by the record of Acts 19 and 20 and also by some of his other comments, 1 Corinthians 16:5; 2 Corinthians 2:13; 1 Timothy 1:3.
 When he got back to Macedonia, surely he went through Thessalonica.
 But their faith was growing.
 His prayer was being answered.
 Not only through his instrumentation some years down the road, but even in a few months through the instrumentation of others.

-In fact, if you go back in to Romans chapter 1 and verse 11.
+In fact, if you go back into Romans chapter 1, verse 11.
 He's praying for their spiritual growth.
 And you go to 1 Corinthians chapter 1 verses 9 and 10 and 11, he's praying for their spiritual growth.
 And you go to 2 Corinthians 1:15 and 16 he's praying for their spiritual growth.
-You come in to Ephesians chapter 4 and he's telling the Ephesians that he is given to the church along with the other prophets and pastor teachers and evangelists for the perfecting of the saints that they grow up into the image of Christ.
-Epaphras was praying as Paul notes at the end of Colossians that Christians would become perfect and complete in all the will of God.
+You come into Ephesians chapter 4 and he's telling the Ephesians that he is given to the church along with the other prophets and pastor teachers and evangelists for the perfecting of the saints that they grow up into the image of Christ.
+Epaphras was praying, as Paul notes at the end of Colossians, that Christians would become perfect and complete in all the will of God.
 This whole thing of spiritual growth was on his heart.
 And one major dimension was this growth in love.